The Examination & Conservation of the Raphael Cartoons

 An important aspect of the refurbishment of the Raphael Gallery in the 1990s was the opportunity it provided for close examination of the cartoons.
 The following explains some of the techniques used in the examination of the cartoons.
 It also highlights some of the precautions taken to ensure the safety and conservation of the cartoons.

 In 1992 work began on the refurbishment of the Raphael Gallery.
 One of the first tasks was to do an initial condition check and to decide how and where the cartoons should be relocated during the building work.
-Figure 1 shows one of the cartoons, in its frame, being winched out from the false wall in the old gallery.
+This image shows one of the cartoons, in its frame, being winched out from the false wall in the old gallery.

 The only space large enough, in which to carry out the examination and conservation of the cartoons was the gallery itself.
 Once the refurbishment was completed the work on the cartoons could begin.
-Figure 3 shows one of the cartoons on a specially designed metal easel which could be fixed at various angles from horizontal to vertical.
+This image shows one of the cartoons on a specially designed metal easel which could be fixed at various angles from horizontal to vertical.

 Various examination techniques were used on the cartoons to gain as much information as possible about their condition and their original construction.
 We think the cartoons were cut up into strips as part of the weaving process in the 16th century and these strips were reassembled onto canvas at the end of the 17th century.
 This canvas backing makes it difficult to see just how Raphael and his assistants would have made the cartoons.
 Transmitted light photography allowed us to 'see through' the cartoons.